NETWORKS

 Attendance CAN: 74106

-Opportunity to collaborate and support families getting their early childhood students to school: As we continue our focus on understanding barriers to attendance, especially students in grades Pre-K through 3rd, transportation has consistently come up as a factor impacting attendance.
-If you or a community partner you know would like to join in helping better understand and resolve these barriers, please reach out to vanessa@impacttulsa.com to discuss multiple ways to collaborate.
+Opportunity to collaborate and support families getting their early childhood students to school: If you or a community partner or community member you know would like to join in the collective work to increase attendance, please reach out to vanessa@impacttulsa.com to discuss ways to contribute to this work.

 Previous CANs